29 Jun Confessions Of A Strength Coach Who Dabbles In Online Training

 Or I’m recording a coaching video during my five minute break at my facility.

 Then, sending it to my online athlete when I get home at 8:00pm at night.

 So this bears repeating, if you want to coach online, you have to swallow the stale pale that this is not always rainbows and beaches.

 After all, this is coaching.
 Be a coach and put in the work like you would with someone in person.
-Being meticulous with your online avatars does them a major service, and it allows you to truly help someone become stronger, badass, and confident.
+Being meticulous with your online peeps does them a major service, and it allows you to truly help someone become stronger, badass, and confident.

 A Few More Things…